-Ilis Who are picturebooks for?
+Who are picturebooks for?
 Why do we have them in our collections?

 For anyone, young or old - because it gives us all a message For everyone - because we can read any book it doesn't matter how old we are Everyone - Pictures can also describe what the story is Picturebooks are for people that can't really read that's why the pictures are there to give them an idea what the For everyone but mostly little children and children who For all ages - So we can go in different worlds, while find other books challenging - because the people who reading.
-(Not actually in different worlds but in our can't read can look at the pictures nursery children - to make little children get used to books everyone - because it can be useful for toddlers and for little children who are starting to read - so younger for people who have trouble reading and it could be for children can develop the reading skills before reading everyone - because what if there are people who have prior to the Power of Pictures workshops and training only read chapter books it would be boring
+(Not actually in different worlds but in our can't read can look at the pictures nursery children - to make little children get used to books everyone - because it can be useful for toddlers and for little children who are starting to read - so younger for people who have trouble reading and it could be for children can develop the reading skills before reading everyone - because what if there are people who have I think we have them as for disabled people who may not Anyone - I think it's for us to enjoy as well because if we only read chapter books it would be boring